theworldisnotflat/shriveling_world/markdown/usrdoc/create_dataset.md

 ## Historical time span

 The dataset will generate a _historical time span_ during which, for each year, a graphical representation may be built.
-This _historical time span_ considers the dates attached to the modes and network links but also the coexistece of road and other transport modes.
+This _historical time span_ considers the dates attached to the modes and network links but also the coexistence of road and other transport modes.
 This coexistence of transport modes is necessary to generate the cones slope, [as seen earlier](#a-differential-model).
 Hence the _historical time span_ is based on data provided about the year of opening and sometimes ending (e.g. supersonic aircraft) of the transport services, an on the period where __road speed and another faster transport mode speed__ are known.
 The _historical time span_ needs to fill in the variable _yearBegin_ and the variable _yearEnd_
 * _yearBegin_ will be the earliest year when the model can be computed
 * _yearEnd_ will be the latest year when the model can be computed